 Is A Pension Better Than A 401k?

-When it comes to retirement planning, there are a lot of different options to choose from.
+When it comes to retirement planning, there are many different options.
 Two of the most popular options are pensions and 401ks.
-Both have distinct advantages and disadvantages, so it’s essential to understand their differences before deciding.
+However, both have distinct advantages and disadvantages, so it’s essential to understand their differences before deciding.

 - Pensions are typically offered by employers and are based on years of service.
 They often offer guaranteed income for life, which can be a significant security blanket in retirement.
 However, pensions can be inflexible and may not keep up with inflation.